The list below is deprecated.

 Halal Food in Hanoi

 I can only confirm two halal restaurants that do not serve alcohol in Hanoi.
 It is very difficult to get any halal meat in Hanoi despite the prevalence of the usage of halal with restaurants there.
-Turkish muslims butcher their own meat in Hanoi.
-There is currently no imam in Hanoi so if restaurants tell you that they get their halal meat from him, they are lying.
-I will remove this when a new one returns.

 - Melia Hanoi Hotel Restaurant – 44B Ly Thuong Kiet Street – This restaurant was confirmed halal by the Turkish muslim community in Hanoi.
 Prices may be high for those traveling on a budget.

 - Nisa Restaurant – No. 32 Hang Tre St., Hoan Kiem District – Owned by a Muslim, Nisa serves halal Malaysian cuisine in Hanoi.
-This restaurant was confirmed halal by the Muslim owner of Halal@Saigon.
+This restaurant was confirmed halal by the Muslim owner of [email protected]